tumBAIS/RiskSensitiveSACforRobustDRLunderDistShifts/README.md

 # Risk-Sensitive Soft Actor-Critic for Robust Deep Reinforcement Learning under Distribution Shifts

-This software uses a risk-sensitive version of Soft Actor-Critic for discrete actions to train and test a policy, represented by a neural network, that is robust against distribution shifts in an environment that represents typical contextual multi-stage stochastic combinatorial optimiza- tion problems.
+This software uses a risk-sensitive version of Soft Actor-Critic for discrete actions to train and test a policy, represented by a neural network, that is robust against distribution shifts in an environment that represents typical contextual multi-stage stochastic combinatorial optimization problems.

 This method is proposed in: